flycheck/flycheck/test/README.md

 Travis CI
 =========

-The entire test suite continuously runs on [Travis CI][] after every push, with the latest Emacs release and a nightly Emacs snapshot.
+The basic test suite—without all syntax checker tests—continuously runs on [Travis CI][] after every push, with the latest Emacs release and a nightly Emacs snapshot.

 Travis CI is configured from `.travis.yml` in the top-level source directory, and uses mostly the same playbooks for provisioning.